void4121/linux-customization/README.md

-# linux-customization
+# linux-customization for arch

-!This repository contains info of how my unix system is setup
+This repository contains info of how my unix system is setup

 apps:
 WM: Awesome